Sure! Here are some advanced-level Laravel quiz questions with answers:

 Describe how you can use the

-directive in Blade allows you to define your custom conditional logic.
-You register it using theBlade::if
+@customIfdirective in Blade allows you to define your custom conditional logic.
+You register it using theBlade::ifmethod in a service provider.
+For example:Blade::if('env', function ($environment) { return app()->environment($environment); });and use it in Blade:@env('local').

 - Answer: The